-After his final tour with Train in the fall of 2016, Jimmy returned home to Nashville and discovered a batch of unfinished songs he had written during his tenure with Train and became inspired to finish some of the better ideas.
-Pleased with the results, Jimmy was further inspired to write a number of brand new songs as well, and by April 2017 he had accumulated dozens of songs, the best of which he decided to record and release independently.
-His debut solo album titled "No Man's Land" will be released on vinyl and CD in January 2018.
+After his final tour with Train in the fall of 2016, Jimmy returned home to Nashville and discovered a batch of unfinished songs he had written during his tenure with Train and became inspired to finish some of them.
+He continued to write and by April 2017 had accumulated dozens of songs, the best of which he decided to record and release independently.
+His debut solo album titled "No Man's Land" was released in November 2017.
 Jimmy wrote and produced the album as well as performing much of the music.
 Inspired by the process, Jimmy continued to write and record, and in April 2018 he released his second album "Shine Like The Sun."
 Jimmy wrote, produced, and performed everything on the album.
 Since then, Jimmy has continued to write, record, and release new music.

 Those who know Jimmy will tell you that he has always had a passion for music.
 As a young boy growing up in Morris, Illinois - a small town just an hour south of Chicago - Jimmy would build pretend guitars from scraps of wood and lip sync to his favorite records until he was able to buy his first real guitar at the age of twelve from money he earned working on local farms.
 His passion for music along with his growing ambition and determination to succeed took him to Hollywood fresh out of high school, where he graduated from the Musician's Institute and played in several bands throughout the 80's and early 90's including the Apostles, the band that would eventually dissolve and regroup in San Francisco along with Pat Monahan to become Train in the summer of 1994.